governet/governetCoreDeprecated/loader/readme.md

 Batch processer and loader for FEC data.

 ## Startup Script
-The startup script loads the configuration from the loader.config file in this directory.
+The startup script loads the configuration from the loader.conf file in this directory.
 It then uses the loader class to download the data from the specified years, unzips it, connects to the database and loads it into the postgres database.

+### Loader.conf
+Configuration file for the loader.
+Determines which years of data it loads, the password for the database,

 ## Loader
 A class and set of functions for downloading data from the FEC bulk data server, processing it, and loading it into the database.
 Currently the data sets which are fetched are controlled by the loader class.